Tyler Walker (racing driver): Recovery and relapse (2007–2012)

-At the beginning of the 2012 series of competition, Walker returned to 410 Sprints, this time driving the blue and red #35 car.
+At the beginning of the 2012 season, Walker returned to 410 Sprints, this time driving the PA based, Charlie and Dawn Sorokach owned #35 machine.
 On July 5, 2012, Walker was involved in an altercation at the Williams Grove Speedway in Pennsylvania following an on-track incident during a qualifying race.
 After breaking a track-specific rule involving going low (in his case, to avoid a wreck), Walker stormed through the pit row to the officials' stand to yell at officials for the ruling, cursing and gesturing towards officials and fans along the way.
 The altercation escalated to a fight in Walker's pit (though not directly involving Walker) between security and one of Walker's crew members.
 For his outburst, the dreadlocked Walker was suspended for the race.
 He would go on to win the next race he competed at Port Royal Speedway.
-He took his #35 to World of Outlaws competition, where his best finishes were 14th at Knoxville and in a cruel taste of irony, Williams Grove.
+He took the Sorokach #35 sprint car to World of Outlaws competition, where his best finishes were 14th at Knoxville and in a cruel taste of irony, Williams Grove.
 In 2013, he went midget racing for Josh Ford in the #73 car, with sponsorship dollars from the generous donations of Spike Chassis and Bob Wirth Chevrolet.
-He attempted two events at Tulsa Expo Raceway, but was charged with "Did Not Start's" for both events as he had failed to qualify.
+He attempted two events at Tulsa Expo Raceway, but was charged with a DNF for both events as he had failed to qualify.